gbrlbrynvn/AzureSIEMHoneypot/README.md

 <h1>Setting up Microsoft Sentinel (Azure SIEM) <br />to display global attacks on honeypot</h1>

 <h2>Description</h2>
 In this project, I created an exposed virtual machine with Windows Firewall turned off to entice global attacks.
 I configured a log repository in Azure and used a custom PowerShell script, then setup Microsoft Sentinel (Azure's SIEM) to read the data and plot the attacks on a map.
 This project helped me get a good grasp on configuring and navigating a SIEM, as well as its other capabilities, albeit there are still tons to learn about.
-The diagram is as follows:
+It also adds on the fact that there will always be someone around the world looking for vulnerable networks, which says a lot about how important security is.
+The diagram I emulated is as follows:
 <img src="https://imgur.com/5nrZcwb.png" height="80%" width="80%" alt="Network Diagram"/>
 <br />
 - <b>Create and configure a VM using Microsoft Azure's service with very low security settings.</b> <br />